01100100/blog/content/posts/maploading.md

 Vector maps are the opposite of raster maps, which are made up of pixel data pre-rendered on a server.
 Raster maps are harder to manipulate and style.

-The best resource out there to to have a refresh on web maps is [mapschool.io](https://mapschool.io/).
+The best resource to go for a refresh on web maps is the [mapschool.io](https://mapschool.io/).
 It explains the difference between raster and vector maps and much more.

 {{< /admonition >}}